 Secondary criteria contribute to the global score assigned to the application.
-Lack of information or clarity on these criteria may result in a lower global score.

-- Budget: Is the budget appropriate and reasonable for the scope and/or educational services of the proposed work?
+Budget: Is the budget appropriate for the scope and/or educational services of the proposed work?
 Is the cost per person served appropriate and reasonable?
-Is the project a good investment of Texas public funds? - Potential for Replication: Does the program lend itself to replication by others in the State?
-If so, does the application describe a plan for doing so? - Dissemination: Are there plans for dissemination of the project's results?
+Is the project a good investment of Texas' public funds?

+Potential for Replication: Does the program lend itself to replication by others in the State?

+Dissemination: Are there plans for dissemination of the project's results?

-AWARD ADMINISTRATION
+6. AWARD ADMINISTRATION